How do solar panels work?

 Solar-ready construction means building a home with the infrastructure to easily add solar panels in the future.
 This includes pre-running electrical conduit from the roof to the electrical panel, installing a solar-ready electrical panel, ensuring adequate south-facing roof space, and reinforcing roof structure for panel loads.

-Making a home solar-ready during construction adds minimal cost ($500 to $1,500) compared to the savings of avoiding a retrofit later ($2,000 to $5,000+).
+Making a home solar-ready during construction adds minimal cost and is substantially cheaper than retrofitting later.
 Forward-thinking builders include solar-ready features as standard or optional upgrades.
 Firefly Solar provides solar-ready specifications that integrate into your standard building plans.

 How does solar add value to new home developments?